Escolta Street: History

 Escolta was known for its concentration of immigrant merchants, mainly from Fujian, China, who came to make their fortune during the Manila-Acapulco Galleon trade.
-The street was lined with shops and boutiques selling imported goods from China, Europe and elsewhere in Latin America that arrived in the nearby port of San Nicolas.
-By the late 19th century, Escolta flourished into a fashionable business district hosting the city's tallest buildings as well as the Manila Stock Exchange.
-The shops were replaced by modern department stores and an electric tram line known as tranvía plied the street.
+The street was lined with shops and boutiques selling imported goods from China, Europe, and elsewhere in Latin America that arrived at the nearby port of San Nicolas.
+By the late 19th century, Escolta flourished into a fashionable business district hosting the city's tallest buildings and the Manila Stock Exchange.
+The shops were replaced by modern department stores, and an electric tram line known as tranvía plied the street.
 Escolta served as the city's primary commercial district until its decline in the 1960s when the center of business gradually shifted to Makati.